Sex in the States

 - Always check the expiration date on condoms to make sure that the condoms haven’t expired yet.
 For information on how to use a condom correctly, check out this FAQ.
 Learn all about internal/female condoms on Sexetc.org.

-- In South Dakota, if you are 16 or older and/or married, you can get a prescription for birth control without a parent’s permission.
-This is also true if your health care provider considers you a “mature minor,” which means they consider you responsible or mature enough to get a birth control prescription without a parent’s permission.
+- In South Dakota, if you are 16 or older and/or married, you can get a prescription for contraception without a parent’s permission.
+This is also true if your health care provider considers you a “mature minor,” which means they consider you responsible or mature enough to get a contraception prescription without a parent’s permission.

 - Clinics called “Title X clinics”—pronounced “title ten”—provide confidential sexual and reproductive health care to both teens and adults.
 Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted diseases and infections, including HIV.